Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

     ![](../media/sc-900-lab15-1-01.png)

-1. Under Admin centers, select **Compliance**.
-A new browser page opens to the welcome page of the Microsoft Purview.
+1. Under Admin centers, select **Compliance**. a new browser page will open, navigates you to the Microsoft Purview welcome page..

     ![](../media/sc-900-lab15-1-2.png)